Problem

 site

-This allows reviewers to see exactly how the changes will look and behave in a production-like environment before they are merged into the main branch.
+This allows reviewers to see exactly how changes look and behave in a production-like environment before merging them into the main branch.

 3. Collaborative Reviews with Threads

 Combine your cloud previews with the Threads Plugin.
-This allows team members to leave feedback directly on the rendered preview page, bridging the gap between the source Markdown and the final user experience.
+This allows team members to leave feedback directly on the rendered preview page.
+It bridges the gap between the source Markdown and the final user experience.

 Trade-offs

-Building a full static site for every commit in a massive repository (thousands of pages) can be time-consuming and costly in terms of CI/CD resources.
+Building a full static site for every commit in a massive repository can be time-consuming and costly in terms of CI/CD resources.
 To optimise this, configure your CI pipeline to only trigger a documentation build when files within your source directory (e.g., /docs) have been modified.